-For supported client Smalltalk versions on platforms other than Linux, and for instructions for updating GBS clients that are running on other platforms, refer to the GemStone/S 64 Bit Installation Guide for that platform, or the GemStone/S 64 Bit Windows Client Installation Guide.
+For supported client Smalltalk versions on Windows, refer to the GemStone/S 64 Bit Windows Client Installation Guide.

 GBS Setup or Upgrade Procedure

 Shared Libraries for GBS Client Node

 The GBS client requires a set of shared libraries (.so files) that are provided as part of the GemStone server product distribution.
 When these are loaded into the VisualWorks image in which GBS code is installed, the GBS client can log into the GemStone server.